urbanvikingr/content/content/reference/api/simple-api/overview.md

 alias: heshoov3ai
 path: /docs/reference/simple-api/overview
 layout: REFERENCE
-description: Simple API is supposed to be consumed by GraphQL clients such as Meteor's Apollo, Kadira's Lokka or simpler clients like curl or plain http.
+description: The Simple API can be consumed by GraphQL clients such as Meteor's Apollo Client, graphql-request or simpler clients like cURL or plain HTTP.
 simple_relay_twin: aizoong9ah
 tags:
   - simple-api